timescale/docs.timescale.com-content/getting-started/installation-yum.md

 #### Prerequisites

-- Fedora 24 or later, or
-- CentOS 7 or later
+- CentOS 7 (or Fedora/RHEL equivalent) or later

 #### Build & Install